kolibri/talk-ansible-tricks/slides.md

 ```

 *Info*:
-- Do not directly rely on varibles from another role.
+- In your tasks, do not rely on variables from another role.
-- "Import" the variable in you `defaults/main.yml`
+- "Import" the variable in you `defaults/main.yml`.
-- The goal is, that all tasks in a role depend only on variables, that are defined in that role!

 ------
 # `defaults` vs `vars`

 ---

-`defaults`: Can savely be overwritten by the user

-`vars`: User should not have contact with this.
+## defaults

+- Configuration, you expose to the user.

+## vars

+- Configuration inside the role
+- Typically environment specific & loaded by facts

 ---
 ## Vars example